Allotment (gardening): Socio-cultural and economic functions

 The Luxembourg-based Office International du Coin de Terre et des Jardins Familiaux, representing three million European allotment gardeners since 1926, describes the socio-cultural and economic functions of allotment gardens as offering an improved quality of life, an enjoyable and profitable hobby, relaxation, and contact with nature.
 For children, gardens offer places to play and to learn about nature, while for the unemployed, they offer a feeling of doing something useful as well as low-cost food.
 For the elderly and disabled, gardens offer an opportunity to meet people, to share in activity with like-minded people, and to experience activities like planting and harvesting.

-Around the world
+By country

 Austria

 The first garden was started in Purkersdorf in 1905.

 Canada

 In cities like Vancouver, Toronto, Calgary, Montreal, and Ottawa, these are called community gardens.

-Czechoslovakia
+Czechia and Slovakia

 Allotment gardening used to be widely popular in the former Czechoslovakia under the communist regime.
 It gave people from suburban prefab apartment blocks – called paneláky in Czech – a chance to escape from city chaos, pollution, and concrete architecture.
 Holiday houses and gardens served also as the only permitted form of investment of savings for common middle-class citizens.